iFuSiiOnzZ/ThreadPool/README.md

 # ThreadPool

-A simple cross-platform, windows and linux, thread pool.
+A simple cross-platform, Windows and Linux, thread pool.

 Task information:
 ```
 typedef struct Task
 {
-    unsigned int ID;                // Not used
+    unsigned int ID;                // Not used, it could be used as a friendly ID
-    TaskPriority Priority;          // Low, Normal, Hight
+    TaskPriority Priority;          // Low, Normal, High

     void *Params;                   // Task Params
     Function2Execute Function;      // Function that has to be executed (entry_point)
-    struct Task *NextTask;          // For the tasks list, don't do nothing with it
+    struct Task *NextTask;          // For the task list, don't do nothing with it
 } Task, *PTask;
 ```

-TaskParams, small templated class that allows you to pass any kind of information we need to the executed function.
+TaskParams, a small template class that allows us to pass any kind of information we need to the executed function.
-For now only allow a maxim of 4 different type of parameters, but if you need more add a new type and create an new constructor.
+For now only allows a maxim of 4 different types of parameters, but if you need more add a new type and create a new constructor.
 ```
 template <class T1, class T2 = T1, class T3 = T1, class T4 = T1> struct TaskParams
 {